Rye Neck High School

-Rye Neck High School is a public secondary school located in the Village of Mamaroneck, New York and the Town of Rye, New York.
+Rye Neck High School is an American public secondary school located in the Village of Mamaroneck, New York, and the Town of Rye, New York.
 It is part of the Rye Neck Union Free School District and is connected to Rye Neck Middle School.
 Rye Neck High School offers 25 Advanced Placement classes as well as many electives such as robotics, journalism, and video production.

+It serves the part of the Village of Mamaroneck that is within the Town of Rye and part of the City of Rye.